 A superb tented camp in the forests of the Mathews Mountain Range in Northern Kenya

-The starbeds offer a unique experience in wild surroundings to sleep under the stars in a beautiful location.
+The starbeds offer a unique experience in wild surroundings, sleep under the stars in a beautiful location.

 A comfortable tented camp enjoying a riverside location in the Samburu National Reserve.